alexhokl/notes/prometheus.md

 - if memory limits are implemented correctly, a node should never go into paging (or swap space). `node_exporter` metrics `node_vmstat_pgpgin` and `node_vmstat_pgpgin` can be used to indicate such activities.
+- The “container” metrics that are exposed from `cAdvisor` are ultimately the metrics reported by the underlying Linux `cgroup` implementation.
+- CPU limit and request are specified as fractions of a CPU or core (down to 1/1000th) and those of memory is specified in bytes.
+If you set only limits, the request will be the same as the limit.
+Limits give you one knob to over-provision containers on a node as limits are not accounted for by the Kubernetes scheduler.
+That being said, if your container exceeds your limits the action depends on the resource; you will be throttled if you exceed the CPU limit, and killed if you exceed the memory limit.